MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/include-saas-offer.md

     :::column-end:::
 :::row-end:::

 You can further allow Microsoft to manage licenses on your behalf.
 If you select Microsoft to manage licenses, you must [integrate the offer with Microsoft Graph APIs](prerequisites.md#integrate-with-usagerights-graph-api) to verify customer eligibility.

-Based on the listing option, you must fulfill the technical requirements.
-For more information, see [prerequisites to create a SaaS offer](prerequisites.md).
+Based on the listing option, you must fulfill the [technical requirements](prerequisites.md).

 ## Offer details